facebook/react-native-website/docs/hermes.md

 const isHermes = () => !!global.HermesInternal;
 ```

+> If you are using a non-standard way of loading the JS bundle, it is possible that the `HermesInternal` variable is available but you aren't using the highly optimised pre-compiled bytecode.
+Confirm that you are using the `.hbc` file and also benchmark the before/after as detailed below.

 To see the benefits of Hermes, try making a release build/deployment of your app to compare.
 For example:

 ```shell